givemepower8/Phaser3Practices/docs/COC.md

 ##### Stone slammer

-Stone slammer is just a giant balloon which does not care about where the town hall is located.
+Stone slammer is just a giant balloon.
+Its preferred target is defence building, which ignores the town halls unless giga tesla town hall is triggered.

 #### TH12 Spells